SOFTS-New York cocoa slips after scaling new 12-year peak

-LONDON, July 27 (Reuters) - New York cocoa hit a new 12-year high on Wednesday as speculators piled back into the market amid concerns over future supplies, while robusta coffee also rallied.
+NEW YORK, July 27 (Reuters) - New York cocoa futures on ICE hit a new 12-year high on Thursday as speculators piled back into the market amid concerns over future supplies, while robusta coffee also rose.

 COCOA